Final Fantasy Lost Stranger: Publication

-Written by Hazuki Minase and illustrated by Itsuki Kameya, Final Fantasy Lost Stranger was first announced during the 30th anniversary event of the Final Fantasy franchise on January 31, 2017.
+Final Fantasy Lost Stranger was first announced during the 30th anniversary event of the Final Fantasy franchise on January 31, 2017.
 The series was announced to be the first manga of the franchise to have an original story not connected to previous games.
 It began serialization in Square Enix's shōnen manga magazine Monthly Shōnen Gangan on July 12, 2017.
-Its chapters have been compiled into thirteen tankōbon volumes as of August 2025.
+Its chapters have been compiled into fourteen tankōbon volumes as of May 2026.

 During Anime Expo 2017, Yen Press announced at their panel that they would begin simultaneously publishing its chapters in English.
 Crunchyroll later announced at their panel that they would also begin simultaneously publishing its chapters in English.